Studying online

 Outcomes

-Students are able to (1) critically evaluate current knowledge within a specific area of anatomy, physiology or human biology; (2) recognise gaps in the knowledge of a field which could be addressed within a few months of research; (3) appreciate the place of their research topic within the theoretical field and within the methodological spectrum; (4) communicate scientific ideas in written format; (5) identify key findings and choose relevant information for communication; (6) demonstrate intellectual 'ownership' of the piece of research completed; (7) orally communicate their research findings; (8) identify key findings and choose relevant information for communication; (9) appreciate the role of communication of scientific ideas in sustaining scientific progress; and (10) gather, winnow and interpret scientific data.
+Students are able to (1) critically evaluate current knowledge within a specific area of human sciences; (2) recognise gaps in the knowledge of a field which could be addressed within a few months of research; (3) demonstrate the place of their research topic within the theoretical field and within the methodological spectrum; (4) communicate scientific ideas in written format; (5) identify key findings and choose relevant information for communication; (6) demonstrate intellectual 'ownership' of the piece of research completed; (7) orally communicate research findings; and (8) interpret scientific data.

 Assessment